jbx-protocol/juice-docs-v1/protocol/api/contracts/or-abstract/jbpayoutredemptionpaymentterminal/write/distributepayoutsof.md

   @dev
   Anyone can distribute payouts on a project's behalf.
 The project can preconfigure a wildcard split that is used to send funds to msg.sender.
 This can be used to incentivize calling this function.

+  @dev
+  All funds distributed outside of this contract or any feeless terminals incure the protocol fee.

   @param _projectId The ID of the project having its payouts distributed.
   @param _amount The amount of terminal tokens to distribute, as a fixed point number with same number of decimals as this terminal.
   @param _currency The expected currency of the amount being distributed.
 Must match the project's current funding cycle's distribution limit currency.